Corporate Governance

 3.

-The maximum amount of compensation for directors (excluding directors who are Audit and Supervisory Committee members) was resolved at the 98th Regular Shareholders’ Meeting (held on June 21, 2021) to be no more than 480 million yen per year (including 70 million yen for external directors) and a separate limit of 300 million yen per year for non-monetary compensation (restricted stock and stock options).
-At the conclusion of the general meeting of shareholders, there were nine directors (excluding directors who are audit and supervisory committee members) (including two external directors).
+The maximum amount of remuneration for directors who are members of the Audit and Supervisory Committee was resolved at the 96th Regular Shareholders’ Meeting (held on June 24, 2019) to be within 60 million yen per year.
+At the conclusion of the general meeting of shareholders, there were four directors that are Audit and Supervisory Committee members.

 4.